Lester and Sue Smith Legacy Tower

 The critical care units span seven floors, house 132 ICU beds, and include dedicated spaces for subspecialty cohorting of patients in both the Pediatric and Cardiac Intensive Care units, making us a unique pediatric critical care center worldwide.
 Cohorts in the PICU include the Neuro-ICU with integrated epilepsy monitoring, the Surgical ICU, the Hematology/Oncology ICU, the Pulmonary ICU, a general Medical ICU and a Transitional ICU.
 Cohorts in the CICU include the Heart Failure ICU, the Neonatal CICU, and a general medical/surgical CICU.
 Legacy Tower is also equipped with a helipad dedicated to the transport of critically ill and injured patients.
 Our critical care teams include physicians, fellows, nurse practitioners, physician assistants, residents, as well as, nursing, respiratory care, and other ancillary staff.

-In addition to the Medical Center Campus located in the Texas Medical Center, Texas Children’s Hospital has two community-based PICUs comprised of our 16-bed West Campus facility in Katy, Texas (west of Houston) and our 10-bed PICU in The Woodlands, Texas (north of Houston).
-The West Campus facility is also home to Texas Children’s Hospital Special Isolations Unit.
+In addition to the Medical Center Campus located in the Texas Medical Center, Texas Children’s Hospital has two community-based PICUs comprised of our 22-bed West Campus facility in Katy, TX (west of Houston) and our 16-bed PICU in The Woodlands, TX (north of Houston).
+The West Campus facility is also home to Texas Children’s Hospital Special Isolations Unit (SIU).
 The SIU is an eight-bed unit specifically designed for children with highly contagious infectious diseases, such as Ebola and MERS, and has been vital to Texas Children’s Hospital’s response to the COVID-19 pandemic.
+Texas Children’s Hospital has also recently announced the opening of a North Austin Campus in Austin, TX by early 2024 which will have a 10-bed combined Pediatric and Cardiac Intensive Care Unit.

 Patient flow to and from the various ICUs is coordinated through Texas Children’s Hospital Mission Control, a comprehensive transport and triage hub.
 During November 2018, Texas Children’s Hospital opened its helipad and has had over 150 landings between the Medical Center campus and our community campuses.
 The coordination of care that takes place in Mission Control helps to ensure that patients are delivered to the right place in a timely fashion for optimal care.